Wine and dine at these affordable French restaurants

 Opening hours: Tue-Sat 8am to 11:30pm, Sun 8am to 10:30pm

-Affordable French food in Singapore
+Affordable French restaurants in Singapore

-These 10 restaurants show that you can indulge in tasty French fare without breaking the bank.
+These 10 French restaurants show that you can indulge in tasty French fare without breaking the bank.
 What’s more, places such as The French Ladle and Taratata Brasserie offer multi-course meals so you can have a romantic night out.

 If you need help planning future rendezvous sessions, check out this list of halal date night places which include steakhouses and Korean joints—all under $20.